 On same day of notification of a cluster of cases or within 3 days for single cases, begin follow-up investigation.
 Notify the Communicable Diseases Branch of clusters.

 Within 3 working days of notification enter confirmed and probable cases on NCIMS.

 Within 1 working day of notification of the serogroup of the organism, update NCIMS.

-The response to a notification will normally be carried out in collaboration with the case's health carers.
-But regardless of who does the follow-up, PHU staff should ensure that action has been taken to:
+Follow the flow chart in Appendix A. The response to a notification will normally be carried out in collaboration with the case’s health carers.
+But regardless of who does the follow-up, PHU staff should ensure that the following actions have been completed: